npsot_bluebonnet_full_color

 Native Pollinator Habitat Grant Program

-Application Deadline: September 1
+Application Deadline: September 1 and March 1

 The Clear Lake Chapter of the Native Plant Society of Texas awards grants to nature centers, schools, educational groups and others to help fund development and maintenance of pollinator habitats using native plants, shrubs or trees on public sites in Brazoria, Galveston or Harris Counties of Texas.
-Priority is given to projects located in Brazoria Co., Galveston Co., and the southeast quadrant of Harris County.
+Priority is given to projects located in Brazoria Co., Galveston Co., and the southeast quadrant of Harris Co.

-The goal of this program is to:
+The goals of this program are to:

 • Educate members of the Society and the public about pollinator conservation,